bsundsrud/tracer-rs/README.md

 * BodyLen - length of response body

 ## Building
-Tracer uses the 2018 edition of Rust and therefore depends on a rust version >= 1.31.0.
+Tracer uses the 2018 edition of Rust and async/await, so therefore depends on a rust version >= 1.39.0.

 ### Standard
 #### Debug Builds